orbitalpodcast/ruby-TOM-site/README.md

 #### Index

-Shows the most recent X number of episodes, links to static pages, and should be customized to display your social media posts, subscribe and support pages, etc.
+Shows the most recent X number of episodes, links to static pages, and should be customized to display your social media posts, subscribe and support pages, etc. Right now, the homepage also acts as a dashboard for logged-in admins, showing drafted posts and scheduled tasks.

 #### Static pages